-Number and Operations in Base Ten Abbreviation Extend and recognize patterns in the counting sequence.
+Number and Operations in Base Ten Abbreviation Standard Extend and red cognize patterns in the counting sequence.
 NC.1.NBT.1 Count to 150, starting at any number less than 150.
 NC.1.NBT.7 Read and write numerals, and represent a number of objects with a written numeral, to 100.
 Understand pla ace value.
 NC.1.NBT.2 Understand that the two digits of a two-digit number represent amounts of tens and ones.
-Unitize by making a ten from a collection of ten ones. • Model the numbers from 11 to 19 as composed of a ten and one, two, three, four, five, six, seven, eight, or nine ones. • Demonstrate that the numbers 10, 20, 30, 40, 50, 60, 70, 80, 90 refer to one, two, three, four, five, six, seven, eight, or nine tens, with 0 ones.
-NC.1.NBT.3 Compare two two-digit numbers based on the value of the tens and ones digits, recording the results of comparisons with the symbols >, =, and <. e understanding and properties of operations.
+Unitize by making a ten from a collection of ten ones.
+Model the numbers from 11 to 19 as composed of a ten and one, two, three, four, five, six, seven, eight, or nine ones. • Demonstrate that the numbers 10, 20, 30, 40, 50, 60, 70, 80, 90 refer to one, two, three, four, five, six, seven, eight, or nine tens, with 0 ones.
+NC.1.NBT.3 symbols >, =, and <. e understanding and properties of operations.
 NC.1.NBT.4 Using concrete models or drawings, strategies based on place value, properties of operations, and explaining the reasoning used, add, within 100, in the following situations: A two-digit number and a one-digit number A two-digit number and a multiple of 10 NC.1.NBT.5 Given a two-digit number, mentally find 10 more or 10 less than the number, without having to count; explain the reasoning used.
 NC.1.NBT.6 Subtract multiples of 10 in the range 10-90 from multiples of 10 in the range 10-90, explaining the reasoning, using: Concrete models and drawings Number lines Strategies based on place value Properties of operations The relationship between addition and subtraction

-Measurement and Data Abbreviation Abbreviation Standard Measure lengt IS.
+Measurement and Data Abbreviation viation Standard Measure lengtl Measure lengths.
 NC.1.MD.1 Order three objects by length; compare the lengths of two objects indirectly by using a third object.
 NC.1.MD.2 Measure lengths with non-standard units.
 Express the length of an object as a whole number of non-standard length units.
 Measure by laying multiple copies of a shorter object (the length unit) end to end (iterating) with no gaps or overlaps.
-Build understa Build understanding of time and money.
+Build understanding of time and money.
 NC.1.MD.3 Tell and write time in hours and half-hours using analog and digital clocks.
 NC.1.MD.5 Identify quarters, dimes, and nickels and relate their values to pennies.
-Represent and Represent and interpret data.
-NC.1.MD.4 Organize, represent, and interpret data with up to three categories.
+Represent and interpret data.
+NC.1.MD.4 4 Organize, represent, and interpret data with up to three categories.
 Ask and answer questions about the total number of data points.
 Ask and answer questions about how many in each category.
 Ask and answer questions about how many more or less are in one category than in another.

 Geometry Abbreviation Standard Reason with sh Reason with shapes and their attributes.
 NC.1.G.1 Distinguish between defining and non-defining attributes and create shapes with defining attributes by: Building and drawing triangles, rectangles, squares, trapezoids, hexagons, circles.
 Building cubes, rectangular prisms, cones, spheres, and cylinders.
-NC.1.G.2 Create composite shapes by: Making a two-dimensional composite shape using rectangles, squares, trapezoids, triangles, and half-circles naming the components of the new shape.
+NC.1.G.2 Making a two-dimensional composite shape using rectangles, squares, trapezoids, triangles, and half-circles naming the components of the new shape.
 Making a three-dimensional composite shape using cubes, rectangular prisms, cones, and cylinders, naming the components of the new shape.
-NC.1.G.3 C.1.G.3 Partition circles and rectangles into two and four equal shares.
+NC.1.G.3 Partition circles and rectangles into two and four equal shares.
 Describe the shares as halves and fourths, as half of and fourth of.
 Describe the whole as two of, or four of the shares.
 Explain that decomposing into more equal shares creates smaller shares.